billyedmoore/Tube/README.md

 Tube will be privacy first:
 + Data will be end-to-end encrypted.
-+ No data will be stored by the server, it will simply act as a proxy from the sender to the reciever.
++ No (payload) data will be stored by the server, it will simply act as a proxy from the sender to the reciever.
 + As little personal data as possible will be collected from users.